#59 Etta

 But how dare she?

+I'm kidding.
 Cue the outro music.

-Cue the Dime Story insight.
+Cue the dime store insight.

 Whether it's to a museum in the wilds of upstate New York or to a landfill, none of us knows where we're flowing.
+In the face of that, we need to learn how to let go.

+My feeling about what comes after death is constantly changing.
 I don't have a spiritual practice, so all I have is a feeling.

-And my feeling today is that bodies are vessels, just like colorful bottles are vessels, just like podcasts and houses packed with stuff, and all of art is.
+And my feeling today is that bodies are vessels, just like colorful bottles are vessels.
+Just like podcasts and houses packed with stuff, and all of art is.

 It's all just stuff.